liuchuhan1/translateserver/README.md

 Input the model path to the folder where your choose above.

-Input your source language type and your target language type in short like follow

-ru for Russian,zh for Chinese,ko for Korean,en for English,ja for japanese

 more language should refer the ISO link: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

 then the server will start.